fcarp10/serverless-functions/fakenews/README.md

 Step 5: While you are still in the fakenews directory on your terminal, do the necessary installations by running the command: bash setup.sh

-Once you have run setup.sh on your machine, you don't need to rerun it when next you start your system.
+Once you have run bash setup.sh on your machine, you don't need to rerun it when next you start your system.

 Step 5a: Whenever you reboot your system, go to your terminal and switch user to userfaas by running the command: su -- userfaas